 As the Caribbean region was in the first year of implementing its current CF at the time the assessment began, the IAT agreed to reviewed M&E practices for the previous CF, MSDCF 2017-2021 to assess M&E practices.
-As annual reporting is overseen at the UNCT level, this indicator was assessed individually by the six UNCTs in the Caribbean region (complemented by the review of the MSDCF 2017-2021 evaluation that was assessed at the regional level).

-a) UNDAF/UNSDCF Results Matrix data for gender-sensitive indicators gathered as planned.
+Criteria a) UNDAF Results Matrix data for gender sensitive indicators gathered as planned.

-Results matrix monitoring data is not included in the 2017, 2020 or 2021 CIP annual reports.
+Results matrix monitoring data is not included in the 2020 or 2021 CIP annual reports.
+While the 2021 Annual Report included some tracking of SDG indicators, these did not include a focus on SDG 5 or gender related targets under other areas.
 No other data has yet been identified to demonstrate indicators were tracked.